fish-shell/fish-shell/doc_src/completions.rst

 Where to put completions
 ------------------------

-Completions can be defined on the commandline or in a configuration file, but they can also be automatically loaded.
-Fish automatically searches through any directories in the list variable ``$fish_complete_path``, and any completions defined are automatically loaded when needed.
+Completions can be defined on the commandline or in a configuration file, but they can also be automatically loaded. fish automatically searches through any directories in the list variable ``$fish_complete_path``, and any completions defined are automatically loaded when needed.
 A completion file must have a filename consisting of the name of the command to complete and the suffix ``.fish``.

-By default, Fish searches the following for completions, using the first available file that it finds:
+By default, fish searches the following for completions, using the first available file that it finds:

 - A directory for end-users to keep their own completions, usually ``~/.config/fish/completions`` (controlled by the ``XDG_CONFIG_HOME`` environment variable);
 - A directory for systems administrators to install completions for all users on the system, usually ``/etc/fish/completions``;